dealien/SCIENCE-Project-To-Do-List/PLAYERS.md

 # Player List

 This is a list of players with whom members of the [Disciples of SCIENCE](https://socialclub.rockstargames.com/crew/disciples_of_science) have played.
-These may be people who helped with SCIENCE projects, ran missions with us, or even just fun to play with.
+These may be people who helped with SCIENCE projects, ran missions with us, or even people who were just fun to play with.

 |            Player            |               Crew               |            Notes            |
 |------------------------------|----------------------------------|-----------------------------|